ederqueirozdf/ederqueirozdf/README.md

 - 💬 Ask me about

 Graduated in information security, graduate degree in network projects and cloud computing.
-IT Analyst, certified by LPI.
-Generalist knowledge acquired with more than seven years working in IT infrastructure in the federal government, moving between the following areas: Backup; Networks; Systems; Virtualization; Monitoring, Database, Applications and Devops.
+IT Analyst, certified by LPI, RedHat Openshift and Specialist Containers (Podman).
+Generalist knowledge acquired with more than eight years working in IT infrastructure in the federal government, moving between the following areas: Backup; Networks; Systems; Virtualization; Monitoring, Database, Applications and Devops.
 Three years ago, I have been working with a focus on agile infrastructure with Devops teams in infrastructure projects and support of micro services in Kubernetes clusters with practices the GitOps philosophy.
-Sysadmin, SRE, Senior IT, Devops Engineer.
+Sysadmin, SRE, Senior IT, Devops Engineer, Kubenertes, Openshift.

 - 📫 How to reach me: